e271828e/Flight.jl/prototypes/kernel/README.md

   component in `build.jl` — reaching `UnknownPort`, `PathResolution`, `FaceDirectionConflict`, `ClassUnreadable`, `StoreWithoutUpdate` and `TierUnreadable`; retiring it needs a sentinel-returning resolution pass, its own increment.
+The converse runs once, and the behavior is the better one: replay's entry pass *collects* `ReplayHeaderMismatch` and `ReplaySchemaMismatch` — the header's disagreements gathered among themselves and thrown together, before a single record is read — though both kinds' policy column reads `fail-fast`; the column is what is flagged for the spec pass.
 Appendix C's payload column also runs ahead of several kinds' fields (D-216): `AlgebraicCycle`'s wires and §5.6 classification, `FaceNameCollision`'s per-entry provenance, `ContainerMixed`'s element keys, `UnconnectedInput`'s declared type and chain level, the §8.1 shadowing notes